masonwharr/newestApp/my-app/README.md

-Images for third party API from https://clearbit.com/developers
+Third party API used: https://onwater.io/

 How to start:
 Place my-app folder in user directory